The 189 Visa Points Test

 - Create a transparent, fair and consistent selection process

 - Recognise a broad range of skills and characteristics, such as English language ability, qualifications and age range

-- Give all applicants a chance, regardless of occupation (although you must still nominate an occupation on the Skilled Occupation List (SOL).
-Read our article on SOL and how it affects you here.)
+- Give all applicants a chance, regardless of occupation (although you must still nominate an occupation on the relevant occupation list).

 How Points Are Awarded